ExposedCat/dotfiles/README.md

   <p>Description</p>
 </h3>

-Visual Studio Code is free open-source code editor built for web development
+Visual Studio Code is a free open-source* code editor built for web development

+*Microsoft provides builds with telemetry.
+Consider using VSCodium for builds from sources

 <h3 align="center">
   <p>Usage</p>